nurture-life

 10 of the Best First Baby Puree Recipes

 Just finished your 4- or 6-month well-baby checkup and got the seal of approval to start solids from your pediatrician?
 If you and your baby are ready for Stage 1 purees, you’re both in for an exciting adventure.
-There are some amazing baby puree recipes out there, with an endless variety of flavors!
+There are some amazing baby food purees out there with an endless variety of flavors!

-When introducing solid foods to your baby, single-ingredient fruit and veggie purees are the best place to start.
-Also called Stage 1 baby foods, these purees are served in addition to breast milk or formula and play several important roles for your baby:
+When introducing solid foods to your baby, single-ingredient fruit and veggie purees are the best starter foods.
+Also called Stage 1 baby foods, these purees are served in addition to breast milk or formula and play several important roles for your baby, such as:

 Our 10 Favorite Baby Puree Recipes